UCL INVESTMENT SOCIETY MENTORSHIP PROGRAMME

 The UCLIS Mentorship Programme began in 2016 as one of the first of its kind.
 Since then, many societies have followed suit but none have achieved our level of excellence.
 With a success rate of 50%, our Programme has obtained better results than other societies and most professional career services, including UCL’s.

-Understanding how crucial a Spring Weeks and Summer Internships are to a fresher’s start in finance, the UCL Investment Society has consolidated collective knowledge of the application process into the UCLIS Mentorship Programme.
-As a society, we want to demystify securing your first university experience in Investment Banking and provide the necessary guidance from application start to finish.
+Understanding how crucial spring weeks and summer internships are to a student’s start in finance or professional services, UCLIS has consolidated collective knowledge of the application process into our Mentorship Programme.
+As a society, we hope to demystify your first foray into these industries by providing guidance from application start to finish.

-Selected UCL Freshers will be assigned a dedicated mentor who has successfully completed a Spring Week or Summer Internship.
-Mentees will also gain exclusive access to practice tests, interview prep and be fast-tracked to company networking events throughout the year.
+Mentees will be assigned a dedicated mentor who has successfully completed a spring week or summer internship.
+Based on their experience, each mentor will provide CV and cover letter feedback, as well as interview and skills training, to prepare you for application success.
+Mentees will also gain exclusive access to guidebooks, practice tests, and company networking events throughout the year.

 SPRING WEEKS - WHAT TO KNOW

-As a fresher at UCL, it may seem too early to be set on a career path, not to mention begin internship applications in the first months of being on campus.
-However, the reality of the finance industry means that if you would like to work in the sector post-graduation, attending a Spring Week should be at the top of your priority list.
+As a fresher at UCL, it may seem too early to choose a career path, let alone submit internship applications within your first months on campus.
+However, the competitive reality of finance and professional service roles means that if you would like to work in these sectors post-graduation, attending a spring week should top your priority list.